-Normally, students who are dismissed from the Program in Nutrition and Dietetics will be informed in writing by the Chair as soon as practicable that he or she has been dismissed from the Program in Nutrition and Dietetics and, unless he or she is eligible to transfer to another CHP program, from the College of Health Professions.
+Normally, students who are dismissed from the Nutrition and Dietetics program will be informed in writing by the chair as soon as practicable that he or she has been dismissed from the program and, unless he or she is eligible to transfer to another College of Health Professions program, from the College of Health Professions.
 Dismissal is automatic if a student meets the criteria for automatic dismissal and therefore is not contingent upon receipt of such notification.
 It is the student's responsibility to verify his or her academic standing before each semester and to make inquiries in the College of Health Professions Office of Academic Affairs if clarification is needed.

-A student who has been dismissed from the Program in Nutrition and Dietetics and, if applicable, the College of Health Professions, may appeal the decision of dismissal to the Academic Progression Appeal Committee (the "Appeals Committee") in accordance with the procedure set forth in the College of Health Professions Academic Dismissal Policy.
-A student may, at the sole discretion of the Chair, be permitted to register for and attend class while the student's appeal to the Appeals Committee is pending.
+A student who has been dismissed from the Nutrition and Dietetics program and, if applicable, the College of Health Professions, may appeal the decision of dismissal to the Academic Progression Appeal Committee (Appeals Committee) in accordance with the procedure set forth in the College of Health Professions Academic Dismissal Policy.
+A student may, at the sole discretion of the chair, be permitted to register for and attend class while the student's appeal to the Appeals Committee is pending.
 Such approval must be in writing.
 If the appeal is not granted, effective immediately the student will no longer be permitted to attend class, no grades or credit will be given for the classes attended while the appeal was pending, and the student's registration shall be voided.